 I prefer to use my Natural Stone Muffin Pan.
 I love how golden brown the muffins turn out when using the baking stone.
 I typically do not use the muffin liners when baking the muffins in the baking stone, the stone bakes them up so evenly.
 I only used them for the photo for this post since it is sometimes hard to remove the muffins from the stone.

 I save some chocolate chips and place them on top of the batter before baking.
-We love the muffins to be loaded with the chocolate chips so adding a few on the top gives more chocolate and makes them look irresistible as well.
+We love the muffins to be loaded with chocolate chips so adding a few on the top gives more chocolate and makes them look irresistible as well.
 These are the moistest banana muffins I have ever eaten.
 This will become a family favorite for you too!

 As you read through the comments on this post, you will see the positive feedback I have received on this recipe.
 Please let me know any variations you have tried so we all can try them.